jz393/jz393.github.io/writing/a-renaissance-in-partitions.md

-Our honeymoon marked a two-week escape from the AI grind.
+Our honeymoon marked a two-week escape from the hustle.
 I stared at the intricate art on the ceiling of the Sistine Chapel and got lost in the towering walls of St. Peter’s Basilica.
 I practically inhaled the gelato, and thought my shoes would give in between all the gallery hops in Florence.

 I told myself that I was living out the modern-day version.
 The Renaissance marked a grand rebirth of the classics and gave us a new era of intellectual, artistic, and cultural change.
 Likewise, our society is undergoing a similar paradigm shift with the widespread adoption of artificial intelligence, and I had the good fortune of working at *Gemini*.